baumgach/tue-slurm-helloworld/README.md

 You will notice that in many places, paths refer to locations only accessible to the MLMIA group such as `/mnt/qb/baumgartner`.
 However, there should be equivalent paths for members of all groups.
 For example, if you are part of the Berens group there would be an equivalent `/mnt/qb/berens` folder to which you *will* have access.

+Generally, we believe that this introduction may also be useful for other ML Cloud users.

 The instructions were written with Linux users in mind.
 Most of the instructions will translate to Mac, as well.
 If you use windows, you may have to resort to [Putty](https://www.putty.org/), although newer versions now also support `ssh` in the [Windows terminal](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh).

 ## Minimal example